CBEP-SoCB-Details/DEP_nutrients/Derived_Data/DEP_Nutrients_Review.md

 <img src="DEP_Nutrients_Review_files/figure-gfm/unnamed-chunk-23-1.png" style="display: block; margin: auto;" />

-Interestingly, The strongest correlation between chlorophyll and nutrients is with TP, not TN….
+Interestingly, The strongest correlation between chlorophyll and nutrients is with TP, not TN.
 Phaeophytin is correlated with Total N and organic N as well.
 Total suspended solids is correlated with most metrics, suggesting it is functioning here a surrogate for plankton abundance, which will be correlated with everything.